← Back to portfolio

 Condensing steps

 Decision Merged Interests + Safety into one step and simplified permissions, trimming from five to three total screens.
+Each screen now served exactly one purpose.

 Result Time-to-first-prompt dropped by 40%.
 The flow felt lighter, faster, and more conversational.